#default_exp evalEval

 trajectories = generate_trajectories(model, df, n_trajectories, n_bins, sample_with_replacement, use_cuda, samples_key, autoencoder=autoencoder, recon=recon)

-return points, trajectories
+return points, trajectories#export

 import os, logging, sklearn, pandas as pd, numpy as np